 Do you represent or belong to a community garden within the City of Tucson?
-Tucson Water is piloting a new program that offers a more affordable water rate to community gardens to support local, community agriculture.
+Tucson Water has a three-year pilot program that offers a more affordable water rate to community gardens to support local, community agriculture.

 Community gardens are defined in the City of Tucson Unified Development Code (Article 11.3.2.B) as “An area of land operated not-for-profit to grow and harvest food crops primarily for the use of its members who typically cultivate individual garden plots.”